Lil Dicky

-David Andrew Burd (born March 15, 1988), better known by his stage name Lil Dicky, is an American rapper, comedian, and actor.
-He came to prominence with the release of the music video for his song "Ex-Boyfriend" in 2013, which became popular with more than one million views on YouTube in 24 hours.
-He released his debut album, Professional Rapper, in 2015.
+David Andrew Burd (born March 15, 1988), better known by his stage name Lil Dicky, is an American rapper, singer, comedian, and actor.
+He first received recognition after the music video for his 2013 song, "Ex-Boyfriend" became a viral hit—earning over one million views on YouTube in 24 hours.
+His 2014 single, "Save Dat Money" (featuring Fetty Wap and Rich Homie Quan), marked his first entry on the Billboard Hot 100, received double platinum certification by the Recording Industry Association of America (RIAA), and preceded his debut studio album, Professional Rapper (2015).

-In 2018, his song "Freaky Friday", featuring Chris Brown, became a worldwide hit.
-He also gained attention for his 2019 music video "Earth", which featured many singers and actors including Ariana Grande, Justin Bieber, Ed Sheeran, Shawn Mendes, Kevin Hart, Wiz Khalifa, Charlie Puth, Katy Perry, and Leonardo DiCaprio.
-The song was made to raise awareness about the environment, pollution, and climate change.
-Burd stated that a portion of the song's proceeds are being donated to a variety of environmental charities.

-In 2020, Burd and producer Jeff Schaffer created a television comedy series based on Burd's life called Dave, which premiered on FXX in March 2020.
-The show's second season aired in 2021 and it has been renewed for a third season.
+The album, also supported by the Gold-certified single "Professional Rapper" (featuring Snoop Dogg), peaked at number seven on the Billboard 200 and saw favorable critical reception.
+His 2018 single, "Freaky Friday" (featuring Chris Brown) yielded his furthest success on the Billboard Hot 100, peaking at number eight.
+The following year, his charity record single, "Earth" peaked within the top 20 and received platinum certification by the RIAA, although critical reception was largely negative.
+In March 2020, Burd and producer Jeff Schaffer created Dave, a television comedy series based on Burd's life, for FXX.
+The show ran for three seasons and was met with positive reviews.

 Early life

 Burd was born in Cheltenham Township on the north border of Philadelphia and grew up in an upper-middle-class Jewish family in the Elkins Park neighborhood.
 He was born with "a tangled urethra" and hypospadias, in which the urethra does not open from its usual location in the head of the penis, requiring multiple surgeries.

 Burd's interest in music started when he was a child, listening to hip hop and alternative rock.
 He began rapping in the fifth grade after doing a history report on Alexander Pushkin using rap music.
-In his youth, the hip-hop and rap music artists Burd listened to most were Nas and Jay-Z.
+In his youth, the rappers Burd listened to most were Nas and Jay-Z.

 Burd attended Cheltenham High School.
 Speaking about his time in high school, Burd said "I was a pussy.
 I was really awkward looking.
 I wasn't getting any girls at all, but I was very class-clownish and I got good grades."
 After graduating from high school, Burd began attending the University of Richmond, where fellow 2016 XXL Freshman and rapper Dave East also attended at the same time.
 Burd graduated summa cum laude in 2010.

 After college, Burd relocated to San Francisco, California where he worked in account management at the advertising agency Goodby, Silverstein & Partners.
 After reimagining his monthly progress report as a rap video, the company brought him to work in their creative department, where he wrote copy for ads such as the NBA's "BIG" campaign.